GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

 On Lines 7 and 8, the descriptors ``overscan_section`` and ``data_section``
 are used to retrieve the region information relating to the location of the overscan section and data section in each extension.
-The return values for each extension is a list of four zero-based indices identifying the x and y axes lower and upper range for the section.
+The return values for each extension is a list of four zero-indexed indices identifying the x and y axes lower and upper range for the section.

 Since the overscan and data sections are the same for a given extension